 Climate change and global warming are wreaking havoc on habitats around the world, one of which is coral reefs. climate change, pollution and invasive species are all affecting reefs around the world.

 One supporter is concerned about the Great Barrier Reef, in particular.

-Read the answer from one of the Conservancy’s experts on oceans and coasts below, and don’t forget to send us your questions on any conservation subject for one of the Conservancy's 550 staff scientists.
+Read the answer from one of the Conservancy’s experts on oceans and coasts below, and don’t forget to send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Dmitriy Kernasovskiy asks: Is the Great Barrier Reef disappearing?
 What would it take to save it?

 Alison Green, marine strategies and science coordinator, responds:

 The Great Barrier Reef is not disappearing altogether, although it is facing some serious problems that have led to a long term decline in its coral.